abiolarasheed/fabobjects/README.md

 # fabobjects
-Execute remote task from python objects using Fabric.
+A collection of simple python classes for executing remote task using Fabric.